lnishan/awesome-competitive-programming/README.md

 #### Articles
 Sites with awesome articles.

+In addition to the [List of lists](#list-of-lists) section above,
+Here are some other ones:

 - [TopCoder Data Science Tutorials](https://www.topcoder.com/community/data-science/data-science-tutorials/)
 This is a list of tutorials written by respected TopCoder members.
 Many top programmers started learning data sciences from here.
 - [E-Maxx (Russian)](http://e-maxx.ru/algo/), [(English)](http://e-maxx-eng.github.io/)